The top ten skills that’ll get you a job when you leave school

 You’ll find that much of the school leaver programme recruitment process is designed to establish whether you have these skills.
 Employers usually devise a list of competencies required for a role and look for candidates that are a good match.
 Online application forms, assessment centres and interviews are typically designed to present you with questions that will find out whether you have the skills needed.

 Here are ten key skills that employers look for.
 Show you have these, and you’ll be well on your way to your first pay cheque.

 If you’re applying for a job with a business, do you understand what it depends on to make a profit?
 How could it increase its income and decrease its spending?
 Even if you’re applying for a public sector position, it will help you to have some understanding of the financial constraints the organisation is working under.

 If you take an interest in what businesses and organisations do and how they work, you’ll have no problems developing your commercial awareness.
-When you’re applying for a place on a school leaver programme or for a higher apprenticeship, give yourself some time to find out about your potential employer.
+When you’re applying for a place on a school leaver programme or for an apprenticeship, give yourself some time to find out about your potential employer.
 Read up about them online: check out their website and find out what reputable news sources have to say about them.
 Who are their customers and who are their competitors?
 You don’t have to become an in-depth expert but having a basic understanding of what they do and why will give you confidence and help you to come across as diligent and well-informed.
 It will also help you to show that you’re ready to leave the classroom behind and you don’t need to have a teacher and a text book in front of you to help you get to grips with a new subject.